Zettlr/zettlr-docs/docs/en/reference/settings.md

 ![settings_editor.png](../img/settings_editor.png)

 The editor tab controls most functionality of the editor.
 As Markdown allows both asterisks and underscores to make text bold and italic, you can choose your favourite flavour here.
 The **default image path** is a path you can use to tell Zettlr where it should put your images when you paste them from clipboard.
 It can be absolute or relative.
 If you provide the name `assets`, Zettlr would put images by default into the `assets` subdirectory of the directory where your file is.
-You can even tell it to use a directory relative to the parent directory, e.g. `../assets`.
+You can even tell it to use a directory relative to the parent directory, e.g., `../assets`.
 Remember that you can always select the directory for an image on a case-by-case basis.

 The indentation refers to the amount of spaces inserted when you, e.g., increase the level of lists.